How to Pack Light: A Guide for Week/Month-Long Adventures

 • Shoes: Walking shoes (two pairs, wear one while traveling), dressy flats for women (or so I’ve been told), and sandals are enough.

-• Space-Saving Tools: Use packing cubes, use vacuumn bags or those that you can squeeze the air out of like THESE, and roll clothes to maximize space.
+• Space-Saving Tools: Use packing cubes, use vacuum bags or those that you can squeeze the air out of like THESE, and roll clothes to maximize space.

 Stick to a single or dual color palette for mix-and-match outfits, plan to do laundry weekly, and leave room for souvenirs.
 With these tips, you’ll travel lighter, healthier, and much, much happier.